aeternity/protocol/contracts/aevm.md

 Note that the gas cost indicated in the table above does not include the gas required for the call instruction to the primop.

+Calling state changing prim-ops in oracles, names and channel's trees in off-chain environment results in an error with output data `not_allowed_off_chain`.

 ## Chain specific instructions

 The COINBASE instruction return the beneficiary of the current generation